pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

 ## How to BIDS

 In the following tabs, we explain how to convert your data into BIDS for different modalities.
 We focused only on specific tools that are either widely used or provide some advantages for the users.
-If any issue occurs, you need help or have a request for a specific tool that we do not cover here, please contact emanuele.porcu at ovgu.de.
+If any issue occurs, or you have a request for a specific tool that we do not cover here, please contact emanuele.porcu at ovgu.de.

 === "fMRI"

     ### Using heudiconv to convert fMRI data to BIDS

     [Heudiconv](https://heudiconv.readthedocs.io/en/latest/) is a python library which helps you to convert f/MRI data to BIDS with little effort.
 You do not need to be very proficient in python to use it.
-YOu can either follow the following tutorial or use the [tutorials](https://heudiconv.readthedocs.io/en/latest/tutorials.html) provided by the heudiconv developers.
+YOu can either follow this brief tutorial or use the [tutorials](https://heudiconv.readthedocs.io/en/latest/tutorials.html) provided by the heudiconv developers and users.

     **Step 1**

     In order to convert correctly your data, heudiconv leverages on so called heuristics.</b>
-    Heuristics are rules that you provide to the software to specify which files to convert.
+    Heuristics are rules that you provide to the software to specify which files you would like to convert.

-    You must specify these rules within a python script that is then passed to heudiconv.
+    You must specify such rules within a python script that is then passed to heudiconv.
 You do not need to create this script from scratch, you can generate a template by running the following line on the terminal:

     ```bash
     $ heudiconv --files your_dicom_file -o bids_output_dir -f convertall -s number_of_the_subject -c none